-Get Bent honours the ancient roots of belly dancing and brings it full circle with our modern dance style called Bollywood Bellydancing.
-This upbeat style combines belly dancing with Indian dance styles like Kathak, Bhangra and Bharatanatyam - performed to hit Bollywood music.
+Get Bent honours the ancient roots of belly dancing and brings it full circle with our modern style called Bollywood Bellydancing.
+This uplifting style combines belly dancing with Indian dance techniques from Kathak, Bhangra and Bharatanatyam - performed to hit Bollywood music.

 Belly Dancing and Flamenco can both trace their roots along the Gypsy trail to North India (source).
 Get Bent Spanish Fusion combines the softness of belly dancing with the power of Flamenco.
 This creates a beautiful yin-yang flow of energy and movement.
 This challenging style requires dancers to showcase the emotional interplay between these two opposing styles and energies.
-Like traditional Flamenco, Get Bent performs our Spanish Fusion style to live Spanish guitar.
+The Get Bent Dancers performs Spanish Fusion to live Spanish guitar as is done with Flamenco.
 Currently, we are touring with the talented Spanish guitarist William Leggott.

 Tribal Fusion is a modern Western style that was created by fusing American Tribal Style, American Cabaret, and elements from hip hop, Flamenco, Kathak, Odissi, and other folkloric and classical dances.
 This highly technical style requires extreme body isolations and control.
 Tribal Fusion is a very popular style that continues to evolve.